kolide/launcher/docs/package-builder.md

 ## Background & Requirements

-Kolide launcher packages are a bundle of binaries (`osqueryd`, `launcher`, and `osquery-extension.ext`), configuration, and init scripts.
-This repository contains `package-builder`, a tool to produce these.
+Kolide launcher packages are a collection of binaries (`osqueryd`, `launcher`, and `osquery-extension.ext`), configuration, and init scripts.
+This repository contains `package-builder`, a tool to produce these packages.

+`package-builder` is written in go, and should run from most platforms.
+It is most commonly run on macOS and Windows.
+It can be cross compiled if desired.

+### Building macOS packages

+To produce macOS packages, you must be running on macOS.

 The macOS package is built and signed using the `pkgbuild` command, which is only found on macOS.
 [There are plans](https://github.com/kolide/launcher/issues/188) to allow for the building of mac packages on Linux but until then, it is a requirement to use a macOS machine when running the `package-builder` tool.

+### Building linux packages

 To build the Linux packages, `package-builder` will execute a docker container which contains the